 Now: Even decades later, it’s hard to look at certain neon colours or patterns and not think of the 1980s.
 Today we should relax on the neon as much as possible, however, if you must rock a neon outfit make sure it’s a quality cotton piece.
 The cotton will tone down the reflection of the outfit as much as possible.
 Make sure you pair the vibrant piece with quality denim or black pants, it matters little the type of pants.
 Unless you’re attempting to pull off the ’80s dress-up, forget rocking neon pants altogether.

 Then: You weren’t officially an ’80s bad boy if you didn’t have at least one leather jacket, if not a closet full of them.
 Continuing a trend set forth by previous decades, the popular item was worn by bikers, punks, heavy metal rock gods, and pretty much anyone with a sense of fashion.

-Now: This staple piece of clothing is a simple yet effective piece for every wardrobe that gets the job done simple and easy.
+Now: This staple piece of clothing is a simple yet effective piece for every wardrobe that gets the job done simply and easily.
 Like many leather goods, the better the quality the higher the price.
-A high-quality designer leather jacket can cost upwards of $3000AUD, and settling for a cheaper fake leather can just leave you in a pool of your own sweat.
+A high-quality designer leather jacket can cost upwards of AUD$3000, and settling for a cheaper fake leather can just leave you in a pool of your own sweat.
 So what do you do?
-A real leather jacket in the price range of $300-600 can get the job done in many cases.
+A real leather jacket in the price range of $400-800 can get the job done in many cases.
 Try the likes of RM Williams, Uniqlo, Superdry or AllSaints for quality leather jackets.

 10. High Top Sneakers